 Mathematically we can define as follow:

-Let X be the distribution of profit and loss. (profit is positive, and loss is negative).
-The α∈0,1 is the smallest number y such that the probability that Y ≔ -X does not exceed y is at least 1-α .Mathematically, VaRαX is the 1-α quantile of Y
+Let X be the distribution of profit and loss.
+(Profit is positive, and loss is negative).
+The VaR at level α∈0,1 is the smallest number y such that the probability that Y ≔ -X does not exceed y is at least 1-α .Mathematically, VaRαX is the 1-α quantile of Y

+VaRαX=-infx∈R:FXx>α=FY-11-α